jscoq/jscoq/README.md

 **A note about the code**

-The code is a mess, written by a person with zero knowledge of Javascript, Coq internals, and only a slight idea of Ocaml, but it will improve.
+The code is a mess, written by a person with no knowledge of Javascript, Coq internals, and only a slight idea of Ocaml, but it will improve.
 Please don't submit code-cleanup issues for now.

 ## What is broken ##

-`vm_compute` and `native_compute` aren't supported either.
-Performance is terrible (specially in unification, matching and ltac).
+`vm_compute` and `native_compute` don't work.
+Performance
+is quite bad (specially in unification, matching and ltac).
 The threading library is a stub.

 ## Contact ##